 }

-Verdict: GDScript wins for prototyping speed and learning curve.
-C# wins for large-scale projects and transferable skills.
-Godot offering both is a strength.
+Verdict: GDScript wins for learning speed and prototyping.
+C# wins for large projects and a transferable resume line.
+Godot letting you use both is quietly one of its best features.

 Editor Experience

-Unity: Feature-rich but heavy.
-The editor takes 30–60 seconds to launch, packages need to be resolved, scripts need to compile, and domain reloading adds friction to every play-test cycle.
-It can feel sluggish on older hardware.
+Unity: Feature-rich and heavy.
+The editor takes 30 to 60 seconds to launch, packages need resolving, scripts need compiling, and domain reload adds friction to every single play-test.
+On older hardware it drags.

-Godot: Lightweight.
-The entire editor is under 100 MB.
-It launches in 2–3 seconds.
-Scene editing is instant.
-The node/scene system is intuitive — everything is a tree of nodes, and scenes are reusable building blocks.
-It runs well on modest hardware.
+Godot: The whole editor is under 100 MB and launches in two or three seconds.
+Scene editing is instant, and the node system means everything is a tree of reusable pieces.
+Runs fine on modest hardware.

 Asset Ecosystem

-Unity: The Unity Asset Store is massive — thousands of paid and free assets, plugins, tools, and complete project templates.
-Need a dialogue system?
-Inventory plugin?
-AI pathfinding solution?
-Someone's already built and sold it.
+Unity: The Asset Store is massive.
+Thousands of paid and free assets, plugins, tools, and full project templates.
+Need a dialogue system, an inventory plugin, AI pathfinding?
+Someone already built it and sells it.

-Godot: The Godot Asset Library is growing but significantly smaller.
-Most assets are free and community-contributed.
-Quality varies.
-You'll find plenty of shaders, tools, and small plugins, but fewer polished commercial-grade solutions.
+Godot: The Asset Library is growing but much smaller.
+Most assets are free and community-contributed, and quality varies.
+Plenty of shaders, tools, and small plugins; fewer polished commercial-grade solutions.

 Platform Support

-Unity: Exports to everything — PC, Mac, Linux, iOS, Android, WebGL, PS4/5, Xbox, and Switch.
+Unity: Exports to everything.
+PC, Mac, Linux, iOS, Android, WebGL, PlayStation, Xbox, Switch.
 Console support is mature and well-documented.

-Godot: Exports to PC, Mac, Linux, iOS, Android, and Web.
-Console support exists but requires third-party solutions (W4 Games offers official Switch/PlayStation/Xbox porting).
-The process is less streamlined than Unity's.
+Godot: PC, Mac, Linux, iOS, Android, and web out of the box.
+Consoles go through third parties (W4 Games offers official Switch, PlayStation, and Xbox porting), and the process is less streamlined than Unity's.

-Verdict: Unity for console games.
-For PC, mobile, and web — both work fine.
+Verdict: Unity if consoles are a launch requirement.
+For PC, mobile, and web, both work fine.

 Community and Learning Resources

-Unity: Decades of tutorials, courses, Stack Overflow answers, and documentation.
-Whatever problem you hit, someone has solved it publicly.
+Unity: Two decades of tutorials, courses, Stack Overflow answers, and documentation.
+Whatever problem you hit, someone has already solved it in public.

 Job Market

-Godot: Very few studios use Godot for commercial projects (though this is changing).
-Godot skills are most valuable for indie development, personal projects, and game jams.
+Godot: Few studios ship commercial Godot projects, though the number grows every year.
+Godot skills pay off most in indie development, personal projects, and game jams.

 Verdict: Unity for employment.
 Godot for independence.